thiswillbeyourgithub/save_to_zotero/README.md

 - Support for existing PDF files without webpage sources
 - Automatic metadata extraction from webpages
 - Integration with Zotero's connector API for better reliability
-- Proper integration with Zotero's storage system and full-text indexing
-- Collection support for organizing your Zotero library (by name or key)
+- Collection support for organizing your Zotero library (by name)
 - Human-like page scrolling and expansion of hidden content for better PDF captures

 ## How It Works